Ask any parent the cause of their home clutter. Their near-universal answer: the children.

 One of the beauties (or frustrations) of human language is how so much meaning can be packed into so few words.
 We hear what we want to hear, so vague language can and will be interpreted in a way that benefits the hearer — your kids — in a way that means they don’t have to do the work or at least not right away.

 Turn “Clean the playroom” into “Clean the playroom by tomorrow at 3 p.m.”
 Setting expectations are important.

 Let’s borrow a song from Mary Poppins: A spoonful of sugar helps the medicine go down.
 Turning the cleanup process into a game makes it a bit more palatable to a child’s mind.
-(Maybe your budding young Kevin Durant or Kobe Bryant can see how many “shots” he can land in the rental dumpster!
+(Maybe your budding young Kevin Durant or Lebron James can see how many “shots” he can land in the roll off rental dumpster!

 Music can serve as an enormous motivator.
 How many times have you seen someone at the gym with a pair of earphones jammed deep into their ear canals?
 No music, no motivation.

 Things we don’t like to do become a little easier when we have music we enjoy while we’re doing them.
 Put some tunes on the stereo and let it blare throughout the house!
 Frozen II soundtrack on loop anybody?